Herbert Hoover: 1932 presidential campaign

 Hoover originally planned to make only one or two major speeches and to leave the rest of the campaigning to proxies, as sitting presidents had traditionally done.
 However, encouraged by Republican pleas and outraged by Democratic claims, Hoover entered the public fray.
 In his nine major radio addresses Hoover primarily defended his administration and his philosophy of government, urging voters to hold to the "foundations of experience" and reject the notion that government interventionism could save the country from the Depression.
 Historians contend that his radio speeches were not received well in part due to his monotone, awkward delivery.
 In his campaign trips around the country, Hoover was faced with perhaps the most hostile crowds ever seen by a sitting president.
+At campaign stops he was frequently heckled and booed, and in Beloit, Wisconsin a man was arrested on charges that he had removed spikes from the rail line in advance of Hoover's train.
+Observed one member of the Secret Service, "I've been traveling with Presidents since Roosevelt and never before have I seen one actually booed, with men running out into the street to thumb their noses at him."

-Besides having his train and motorcades pelted with eggs and rotten fruit, he was often heckled while speaking, and on several occasions, the Secret Service halted attempts to hurt Hoover, including capturing one man nearing Hoover carrying sticks of dynamite, and another already having removed several spikes from the rails in front of the president's train.
-Hoover's attempts to vindicate his administration fell on deaf ears, as much of the public blamed his administration for the depression.
+Ultimately Hoover's attempts to vindicate his administration fell on deaf ears, as much of the public blamed his administration for the depression.
 In the electoral vote, Hoover lost 59–472, carrying six states.
 Hoover won 39.6 percent of the popular vote, a plunge of 18.6 percentage points from his result in the 1928 election.